Datapolitan-Training/intro-open-data/readme.md

 	+ Outcome: Participants have key ideas reinforced, are able to ask any remaining questions, and are resourced for further exploration of the topics presented
 	+ Format: Facilitated group discussion

+## FAQs

+**Should I be familiar with the open data portal before arriving?**

+Not at all!
+We assume no prior knowledge and will be covering key topics in class, as well as letting you explore on your own as we go.

+**Should I be a data rockstar to even think of attending?**

+No!
+We take all comers, even if you consider "data" a four-letter word of ill-repute.
+We do our best to engage and help everyone learn no matter how familiar (or unfamiliar) you are with the data or the tools.

+**What are my transportation/parking options for getting to and from the event?**

+Goodwork has plenty of parking in front for people joining the event.
+There is also on-street parking if there are no spots available in front (very unlikely).

+**What can I bring into the event?**

+Please bring a notebook, a laptop with some spreadsheet application available, and your curiosity.
+We'll be going online to explore several open data portals, download data, and do some basic analysis of what we find.
+The lecture materials will be hosted online for reference.

+**How can I contact the organizer with any questions?**

+Please feel free to reach out to training@datapolitan.com with any questions you have about the event.

+**What's the refund policy?**

+Life happens and while we'd love to see everyone who registers show up for the class, we're happy to offer refunds for people who provide at least 24 hours notice.

 ## Resources
 + [Open Data Handbook](http://opendatahandbook.org/)
 + [State of the Union of Open Data](https://www.datafoundation.org/the-state-of-the-union-of-open-data-ed-3)
 + [Ancient Origins of Open Access Law](https://opengovdata.io/2014/ancient-origins-open-access-to-law/) by [Joshua Tauberer](https://razor.occams.info/)
 + [A Brief History of Open Data](http://parisinnovationreview.com/articles-en/a-brief-history-of-open-data) by [Simon Chignard](https://donneesouvertes.info/) in the Paris Innovation Review